purifyjs/core/README.md

 - **Something like `.toNode()` or `Symbol.toNode`** would allow us to insert anything into the DOM without manually unwrapping them.
 This would simplify DOM manipulation by letting custom objects, structures, or even signals to be automatically converted into valid DOM nodes when inserted.

+##

+> “Nah.
+I’ll build my own stack.
+From scratch.
+On top of the raw DOM — with hookers and blackjack!”